chrrissoft/intents_companion/README.md

 Both Main App and Companion App define signature permissions to start their components.

-I think that the background work in android is maybe the most important behavior, and i love to know about it.
+I think that the comunication with components in Android development is an important behavior, and i love to know about it.
 I did enjoy a lot billing this app and I did learn a lot of things 💚.